BLCM/BLCMods/Pre Sequel Mods/Astor/Fixes/Deadly Bloom Legendary Shield Fix/ReadMe.md

 With a simple tweak, the *Deadly Bloom* has regained his *legit* Legendary rarity, instead of the Epic (purple) rarity.

+__Note:__ If you use the "TPS Color Rarity Fix" Mod, you can select this option instead of the Vanilla rarity.

 ### Step 02: Legendary Value fix:

 With another simple tweak, the *Monetary Value* from the *Deadly Bloom* is adapted to his (recovered) Legendary rarity.